 Our weight limit is 94 Kgs / 14 Stone 11lb / 207 Lbs.

 There is a maximum of 6 riders on an learn to ride horse holiday.
 This means everyone gets plenty of individual attention.

 Your guide is a professional adult who has undergone a large amount of training in routes, horses and customer service.
 Guiding at Freerein is a paid, full time profession.
 Our guides have lots of experience introducing people to hills and horses.
 They love what they do.

 Individuals and single rooms

-Individual riders are most welcome on Onto the Trail Courses and single rooms are available.
+Individual riders are most welcome on learn to ride courses and single rooms are available.
 Its a great way to meet other people with a similar interest.

 Our Learn to Ride holidays are aimed at adults.
 They are friendly and sociable holidays staying overnight at inns.
-Young adults are most welcome if accompanied, the minimum age for an Onto the Trail riding holiday is 14 years old.
+Young adults are most welcome if accompanied, the minimum age for a learn to ride riding holiday is 14 years old.

 Set dates or bespoke dates